On Biased Compression for Distributed Learning: Introduction

 where $\stepsize^k>0$ is a stepsize.
-Several enhancements to GD have been proposed that can better deal with the communication cost challenges of distributed environments, including acceleration \citep{nesterov2013introductory, beck2009fista, allen2017katyusha}, reducing the number of communication rounds, and communication compression \citep{1bit, qsgd,zipml,lim20183lc, Alistarh2018:topk, deep, sign_descent_2019}, reducing the size of communicated messages.
+Due to the communication issues inherent to distributed systems, several enhancements to this baseline have been proposed that can better deal with the communication cost challenges of distributed environments, including acceleration \citep{nesterov2013introductory, beck2009fista, allen2017katyusha}, reducing the number of iterations via momentum, local methods \citep{FL2017-AISTATS,localSGD-AISTATS2020,Karimireddy2019}, reducing the number of communication rounds via performing multiple local updates before each communication round, and communication compression \citep{1bit, qsgd,zipml,lim20183lc, alistarh2018convergence, deep, sign_descent_2019}, reducing the size of communicated messages via compression operators.